 - Startup Practicum

-Miami Law's ten legal clinics provide a unique blend of legal advocacy, hands-on training, and intensive learning.
+Miami Law's nine legal clinics provide a unique blend of legal advocacy, hands-on training, and intensive learning.
 Students do more than learn the latw - they help a foster child get better medican care, keep an imigrant from being deported, or save a family from losing their home.

 Law School Fellowships